 One of the primary ways that American manufacturers achieve economies of scale is via offshoring.
 Thanks to recent developments such as the Congressional authorization of the USMCA, the mecca for offshoring has become Mexico.
-Below, we’ll discuss what the benefits of offshoring and outsourcing are and delve into the reasons why you should consider making the move to start manufacturing in Mexico.
+Below, we’ll discuss the benefits of offshoring and outsourcing and delve into the reasons why you should consider making the move to start manufacturing in Mexico.

 What is Offshoring?

 To understand what is offshoring, you must think about the big picture.
 You are likely aware that products made in the West tend to be exorbitantly more expensive than those produced in China or developing countries.
 But why is that?

 One of the primary factors is labor costs.
 Simply put, if you have to pay an American worker a relatively high hourly wage to perform a business process, you then have to set the product’s price at a high enough figure to recoup costs.
 The underlying concept of offshoring essentially states that the same process could be done in a fast-growing foreign market at a quarter of the cost for labor.
 The Balance writes: